danielrriggs/danielrriggs.github.io/content/citta.md

 [[samskara|Samskara]]s are stored in the citta and then sometimes become active.

-The citta is the screen on which all of the other parts of our mind "play".
+The citta is the screen on which all of the other [[parts of the mind]] "play".